 Nursing graduates in later years had to scramble to find alternative careers, or getting further degrees unrelated to their practice.
-Then there are those who moonlighted or worked other professions to pass the time by until a new opportunity comes along.
+Then there are those who moonlighted or worked other professions to pass the time until a new opportunity came along.

 In Iloilo City, nurses often end up working as call center agents.
 Most would take tech support night shifts to free up their day for volunteer work.
-Because they are trained in patient care, they are a preferable choice for employers when it comes to rough customers and the inevitable stress that comes with the profession.
+Because they are trained in patient care, they are a preferable choice for employers when it comes to rough customers and the inevitable stress that goes with the outsourcing lifestyle.
 While not many are particularly fluent in English, they are capable of gradually building up this skill.
-While a few do end going back to the practice of nursing, some who enjoy the work would rather stay and build their careers there.
+Although a few do end up going back to the practice of nursing, some who enjoy the work would rather stay and build their careers there.